pkipjames/pkipjames.github.io/README.md

 made from [ktl-normal.mp4](https://pkipjames.github.io/ktl-normal.mp4)
 <video controls="true" src="https://pkipjames.github.io/ktl-normal.mp4" height="200"></video>

-Currently, there seems to a problem with audio lag but I'm working on it.
+Currently, there seems to a problem with audio lag in some videos but I'm working on it.